petecarapetyan/cc/doc/reps/lingo.rocket.md

 - How to take the first step towards FANGTY without going full stack?
 - How to take that full stack?
 - What would still be missing?
-- Wf we added that, what would it also require?
+- If we added that, what would it also require?
 - What are these terms:
   - CRUD
   - HTTP protocol
+  - Request Response
-  - PUT and GET
+  - GET and POST
   - JSON
+  - REST
   - client
   - server
   - db